-WordPress in 2016: How the REST API and Calypso Will Force Change
+How the REST API and Calypso Will Force Change in WordPress

-WordPress in 2016: How the REST API and Calypso Will Force Change
+How the REST API and Calypso Will Force Change in WordPress

 The next year is set to be even bigger.
 The REST API will start to bed down and get more widespread usage, new tools for advanced development are coming on board (such as WP_CLI, which lets you interact with REST via the command line), and Calypso is likely to migrate from WordPress.com and Jetpack to self-hosted WordPress sites.

 So what does this all mean for WordPress users and developers?
 It means a lot.
 The REST API, in particular, and the Calypso interface that makes use of it, will introduce WordPress to a new audience of developers who don’t work with PHP and users who’ve been put off by WordPress’, frankly, confusing interface.

 So, what will this look like in detail?
 Let’s pull out the crystal ball and take a look…

 If you haven’t given Calypso a try yet, I recommend taking a look at it.
 While it doesn’t yet affect most of us who have self-hosted WordPress sites, it represents the biggest change to the admin interface since WordPress was launched more than 11 years ago.
 It’s been implemented in WordPress.com and in the Jetpack plugin, so if you’re running a self-hosted site with Jetpack installed, you’ll be able to use the new Calypso interface.